keithjgrant/kolache-site/content/getting-started/how-it-works.md

 2. A standardized set of theme variables
 3. A minimal set of non-opinionated base styles
 4. PreCSS (as standardized set of PostCSS plugins)

+Because this setup is standard, any Kolache package can depend on it; thus it can be used in any project that uses Kolache.
+This baseline is configurable and non-opinionated enough that it can work for any CSS project.

 ## Normalize.css